All Episodes

 Well, I wonder why.

-And I said, I need to get a card in an assumed name in an AKA, also known as.
+You know, I called my credit card company once, and I said, I need to get a card in an assumed name, in an aka, also known as.

-They said, no problem as long as you have a social security number for that name.
+They said, no problem, as long as you have a social security number for that name.

 Well, I said, how could I?

-It's gonna be a fake name.
+It's going to be a fake name.

 Well, then we can't do it.